yojoots/libbitcoin-system-wiki/Altchain-Encrypted-Private-Keys.md

 The first doesn’t even support testnet.
 The second is poor from a user scenario perspective.
 The third provides support for altchains that is consistent with BIP38 behavior for Bitcoin mainnet.
 There are two ways to implement this option:

- 1. Hard code a mapping between [well-known payment address versions](https://en.bitcoin.it/wiki/List_of_address_prefixes) and corresponding encrypted key versions.
+ 1. Hard code a mapping between [well-known payment address versions](https://en.bitcoin.it/wiki/List_of_address_prefixes) and corresponding encrypted key versions, and support expansion of this mapping as it evolves to fill the 256 bit domain.
  2. Define a deterministic bidirectional mapping between the payment address and the encrypted private key address.

 ### Proposal